Lotion bars are simple and easy to make.

 Shea, Mango and Avocado butter create a soft bar, which melts at body temperature.

-Avocado Oil: We just love this oil, it’s a great anti ageing oil that has potent replenishing properties.
+Avocado Oil: I just love this oil; it’s a great anti-ageing oil that has potent replenishing properties.

 Beeswax: With all the goodness of honey bees, a lotion bar with a high content of beeswax will create a hard lotion bar.
 It’s a good idea to introduce some soft butters in your formula, when using this ingredient otherwise the bar may drag on the skin.

-Cocoa Butter: This is a really hard butter, that ideally needs to be mixed with other butters, which will make the formula softer.
-In saying that it’s a great ingredient to include, as Cocoa butter is really hydrating, helping to trap in moisture within the skin.
+Cocoa Butter: This is a really hard butter that ideally needs to be mixed with other butters, which will make the formula softer.
+Cocoa butter has many wonderful properties, so it should not be overlooked.

 Hemp seed oil: This oil has many healing properties and makes a really lovely skin conditioner.